Foundation Apprenticeships

 Employers can receive up to £2,000 to help with the costs of taking on a young person for a foundation apprenticeship and supporting their progression.

-We pay this in three instalments throughout the foundation apprenticeship, with the final payment made when an apprentice progresses onto their next apprenticeship.
+We pay this in three equal instalments, at day 90, day 242 (8 months) and the final payment when an apprentice progresses onto their next apprenticeship.

 Decisions on whether future foundation apprenticeship will have an incentive payment will be made on a case-by-case basis and will be set out on each published standard.